BigEggTools/JsonComparer/docs/Split.md

 # Split JSON File
-Split the big JSON file to multiple small files
+Split the big JSON file to multiple small files.
 - Can split the Json Object's Properties and the Json Array.

 ## Usage